kdakan/React-React-Router-and-Redux/README.md

   showNotificationWithTimeout(this.props.dispatch, 'You just logged in.')
   ```
   However, in order to call ```dispatch()```, any component needs to be a container, meaning it needs to be a connected component.
-* Another way of calling an asynchronous api, is calling it inside the actions, but then we cannot return the result, only the promise.
+* Another way of calling an asynchronous API, is calling it inside the actions, but then we cannot return the result, only the promise.
 For the reducers to work with an action that returns a promise, we need the ```redux-promise``` middleware.
 A middleware is a function that sits between actions and reducers, and can modify an action or even cancel it before it reaches the reducers.
-* We can send the promise returned from the async api, such as ```axios.get(someURL)```, as the payload data in the action. ```redux-promise``` will just wait until the promise resolves and change the promise payload on the action and turn it into the result data coming from the promise, so that the reducers only see the result data, not the promise payload on their action parameter.
+* We can send the promise returned from the async API, such as ```axios.get(someURL)```, as the payload data in the action. ```redux-promise``` will just wait until the promise resolves and change the promise payload on the action and turn it into the result data coming from the promise, so that the reducers only see the result data, not the promise payload on their action parameter.
 We can code the action creator, like
   ```jsx
   //inside actions/fetchWeather.js
   export function fetchWeather(city) {